-Insert a Bundle
+Insert a Bundle to an Application Group

-- 1. Select the application group you want to add the bundle control to. - 2.
-In the right-hand pane select Actions > Add Application > Bundle.
+- 1. Select the application group you want to add the bundle control to.

+- 2. In the right-hand pane select Actions > Add Application > Bundle.

 - 3. You need to configure the matching criteria for the bundle.
 You can configure:

-- · File or Folder Name matches
+- File or Folder Name matches

 - File Hash (SHA-1 Fingerprint) matches

 - Source URL matches

 - File Version matches

 - URI

-- Application Requests Authorization
+- · Application Requests Authorization

-- · Publisher matches
+- Publisher matches

 - Parent Process

 - Delete Action match

 - Install Action match

-For more information, please see "Application Definitions" on page 29.
+For more information, please see "Application Definitions in Privilege Management for Mac" on page 29.